How We Find The Best Online Poker Websites For Players

 Even with the national stance on gambling becoming laxer in recent years, the Unlawful Internet Gambling Enforcement Act (UIGEA) of 2006 effectively made internet gambling illegal.
 On top of that, there are some states, including Louisiana and Utah, that treat individual gambling as a crime.
 Some states dictate that downloading any kind of online poker software is a felony.
 It is worth noting, however, that no individual has ever been prosecuted at either the federal or state level for participating in online poker.
 Anti-gambling laws like the UIGEA exist to oppose full companies rather than individual consumers.

-For players using reputable, sanctioned websites, there is no legal downside to playing online poker.
+For players using reputable, sanctioned websites, there is no downside to playing legal online poker in 2021.
 The fallout from Black Friday has subsided and the nation as a whole has begun to adopt a much more favorable view of both online and in-person gambling.
 There are now a number of popular poker websites that serve millions of players both in the United States and around the world.
 Some states, namely Nevada, New Jersey and Delaware, offer state-sanctioned online poker, but for players in the rest of the country, offshore poker websites are not subject to the Federal Wire Act and are thus completely legal to play.

 Are USA Poker Sites Safe?